henrik-andreasson/archive-service/docs/config-server.md

 Service config
 --------------

-* Edit conf/serviceconfig.py or us environment variables from below
+* check conf/defaultserviceconfig.py to see the defaults then use environment variables or a file:
+* optional file conf/archive-service-config.py

 ```
 ARCHIVE_SECRET_KEY = os.environ.get('ARCHIVE_SECRET_KEY') or 'you-will-never-guess'